fragaria/karmen/docs/source/firstrun.rst

 .. note::
   The tokens are signed by the application and if you change the ``SECRET_KEY`` value in your configuration, they will stop working altogether.

+If you need to automate some administrative tasks, you should be successful if you copy your active session token (after you are prompted for password) from the browser's local storage.
+Such token has will expire in a few minutes, though, so you have to be quick.